 DEC maintains one full-time staff position assigned with statewide Forest Practices Program responsibilities on all land ownerships.
 Because of this limited staffing, the department has focused its field work on Afognak and Kodiak Islands where there are three on-going logging operations.
-This provides the greatest "bang for the buck" in terms of maximizing the most inspection time with the least amount of travel expenditure.
+This provides the greatest "bang for the buck" in terms of maximizing the most inspection time with the least amount of travel.
+We will also participate in inspections of other operations if significant water quality issues arise.